 - Example to aid, if necessary.

-Revision Tips for JEE Exams:
+Revision Tips for JEE Main and Advanced

-1. Study Revision Notes and Flashcards regularly:
+1. Make Use of the Revision Notes and Flashcards Regularly

 While revising any unit go through your previously prepared notes.
 This process will help you to strengthen concepts in your memory and hence, applying them becomes much easier.
 If you haven’t prepared flashcards in past then don’t waste time in preparing them now.
 Although flashcards would’ve made it easier for recollection, your notes will also suffice.

-2. Prepare a Proper Study Time-table and stick to it:
+2. Prepare a Proper Study Time-table and Stick To It

-Understand each and every topic included in JEE Syllabus and accordingly formulate a proper study plan.
+Understand each and every topic included in the JEE Syllabus and accordingly formulate a proper study plan.
 Schedule all your breaks, sleep cycle and study time in this timetable and make sure you stick to it.
 Set goals and include it as a part of your schedule.
 The goals you set could be on daily or weekly basis depending on your comfort.
 Set appropriate time limits to practice questions and ensure that it helps in managing time during the actual JEE Exam.

-3. At the time of Revision, Don’t focus on learning anything new:
+3. At the time of Revision, Don’t Focus on Learning Anything New

-Your revision time should only be used to revise units that you have already learned.
+As mentioned above, your revision time should only be used to revise units that you have already learned.
 Don’t focus on learning any new concept at this time because learning anything new may also weaken your confidence at this stage.

 4. Practice ample of Past year’s Question papers and Mock Tests: